a2z2k26/bumba-voice/resources/archive/SECURITY_AUDIT.md

-# 🔒 CHATTA 1.0 Security Audit Report
+# 🔒 BUMBA 1.0 Security Audit Report

 ## Executive Summary
 This audit identifies sensitive information that must be removed or anonymized before public release.